php-fig/fig-standards/proposed/virtual-path-matching.md

 > These are the only URI schemes in PHP that are not restricted by
 > allow_url_(fopen|include).
 Another one would be "glob://", which is not
 > guaranteed to deliver a result.
 Certain variants of "php://" are also not
-> restricted, but I'm not sure whether they should be allowed (e.g.
+> restricted, but these should probably not be allowed (e.g. "php://stdout").
-> "php://stdout").

 **Mapped Path (Prefix)**: A path (prefix) contained in a given path mapping.